KaedenOC/-js-401d53-class-43/README.md

 - As a user I would like to be able to see my messages as I type them into the text box.
 - As a user I would like to be able to chat with another user. (backend implementation soon)

+- **Phase 2** Adding login screen before the chatScreen.

+- As a user I would like to see a login screen
+- As a user I would like to be able to go back to the login screen.

 ## Links and Resources

 ## Collaborators